 Checked C Overview

-Development of Checked C was initiated by Microsoft Research in 2015 but starting in late 2021 was forked and is now actively managed by the Secure Software Development Project (SSDP).
+Checked C development began in 2015 by Microsoft Research, but it was forked in late 2021 and is currently actively controlled by the Secure Software Development Project (SSDP).
 Details can be found in a prior overview [5] or the formalism [14].

 Checked Pointer Types.
 Checked C introduces three vari- eties of checked pointer: